The 2017 Board of Directors

 Matt received his law degree from the Sandra Day O’Connor College of Law at Arizona State University, where he graduated with Highest Pro Bono Distinction.
 At the law school, he was the Truman R. Young Prosecutorial Fellow and a staff writer for the Arizona State Law Journal.
 He earned his undergraduate degree at the University of Arizona, and has a master’s degree in Curriculum and Instruction from the University of Nevada-Las Vegas.

-Matt is a member of Arizona's Criminal Jury Instructions Committee and the American Bar Association's Homeland Security Committee.
-He also serves on the Executive Council of the State Bar's Appellate Practice Section and is a member of the Arizona Wills for Heroes Foundation Steering Committee.
+Matt is a member of Arizona’s Criminal Jury Instructions Committee and the Arizona Bar Foundation’s Board of Directors.
+He also serves on the Executive Council of the State Bar’s Appellate Practice Section and has previously served on the Attorney General’s Committee on Record Statements and Eyewitness Identification, as well as on the Arizona Forensic Science Academy Advisory Board.

 He is conversant in German and has consulted for companies in the United States, Germany and Japan.